Billy Butlin: First holiday camps

 Butlin had nurtured the idea of a holiday camp.
 He had seen the way landladies in seaside resorts would, sometimes literally, push families out of the lodgings between meals, regardless of the weather.
 Butlin toyed with the idea of providing holiday accommodation that encouraged holiday-makers to stay on the site and provided entertainment for them between meals.

 He opened his first Butlin's camp at Ingoldmells, near Skegness, on 11 April 1936 (Easter eve).
 It was officially opened by Amy Johnson, the first woman to fly solo from England to Australia.
-An advertisement costing £500 (2011:£) was placed in the Daily Express, announced the opening of the camp, inviting the public to book for a week's holiday.
-The advertisement offered holidays with three meals a day and free entertainment with a week's full board cost anything from 35 shillings to £3 (2011:£), according to the time of year.
+An advertisement costing £500 (2023:£) was placed in the Daily Express, announced the opening of the camp, inviting the public to book for a week's holiday.
+The advertisement offered holidays with three meals a day and free entertainment with a week's full board cost anything from 35 shillings to £3 (2023:£), according to the time of year.
 When the camp opened, Butlin realised that his guests were not engaging with activities in the way he had planned.
 Most kept to themselves, and others looked bored.
 He asked Norman Bradford (who was engaged as an engineer constructing the camp) to take on the duty of entertaining the guests, which he did with a series of ice breakers and jokes.
 By the end of the night the camp was buzzing and the Butlin's atmosphere was born.
-From that point on, entertainment was the heart of Butlins, and Bradford became the first of Butlin's Redcoats.
-The same night Butlin decided that for his camp to work he would require many more people to carry out the same job as Bradford, and the role of Redcoat was conceived.
+After that, entertainment was the heart of Butlins, and Bradford became the first of Butlin's Redcoats.
+That night Butlin decided that for his camp to be successful he would need many more on the same job as Bradford, and the role of Redcoat was conceived.